Middle East ceasefire on the brink as Israel orders retaliation for Iran strike

 Mr Trump first claimed an agreement had been reached overnight, but both Israel and Iran were initially silent.

-Writing on his social media site Truth Social, Mr Trump announced the “complete and total ceasefire” to be brought in over 24 hours, saying the two countries had approached him “almost simultaneously”.
+Writing on Truth Social, Mr Trump announced the “complete and total ceasefire” to be brought in over 24 hours, saying the two countries had approached him “almost simultaneously”.

 He said the ceasefire would be phased in, giving the two countries six hours to have “wound down and completed their in progress, final missions”.